Isuru936/LifeStyleFitnessStudioGymWebApplication/README.md

 4. run the program
 npm run dev

-## Roadmap

-See the [open issues](https://github.com/Isuru936/Isuru936/LifeStyleFitnessStudioGymWebApplication/issues) for a list of proposed features (and known issues).

 ## Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.